-For the UK portfolio, we use multiple sources for UK power price forecasts.
-At the short end (up to three years), where PPAs exist we use the PPA prices that have been achieved.
-For periods where there are no PPAs in place, we use the short-term market forward prices.
-After year two we use a rolling blended average of three leading independent energy market consultants’ long-term central case projections.
-This approach allows mitigation of any delay in response from the three independent market forecasters used by the Company (“Consultants”) in publishing periodic (quarterly) or ad hoc updates following any significant market development.
+For the UK portfolio, the Company uses multiple sources for UK power price forecasts.
+Where power has been sold at a fixed price under a Power Purchase Agreement (a hedge), these known prices are used.
+For periods where no PPA hedge is in place, short-term market forward prices are used.
+After two years, the Company integrates a rolling blended average of three leading independent energy market consultants’ long-term central case projections.
+This approach allows mitigation of any delay in response from the three independent market forecasters (“Consultants”) used by the Company in publishing quarterly or ad hoc updates following any significant market development.

-For the Italian portfolio, a leading independent energy market consultant’s long-term projections are used to derive the power curve adopted in the valuation.
+For the Italian portfolio, Power Purchase Agreements (hedges) are used in the forecast where these have been secured.
+In the absence of hedges, a leading independent energy market consultant’s long-term projections are used to derive the power curve adopted in the valuation.

 The power price forecasts used also include a ‘solar capture’ discount which reflects the difference between the prices available in the market in the daylight hours of operation of a solar asset versus the baseload prices included in the power price estimates.
 This solar capture discount is provided by the Consultants on the basis of a typical load profile of a solar asset and is reviewed as frequently as the baseload power price forecasts.
 The application of such a discount is prudent as it results in a lower long-term price being assumed for the energy generated by NESF’s portfolio.

 Power Sales Strategy